navyagarwal/navyagarwal/readme.md

-* 👋 Hi, I’m Navya Agarwal
+* 👋 Hi, I’m Navya Agarwal, pronouns -> she/her
 * 🌱 My programming languages of preference are Python and C++
 * 💞️ You can find me around Data Analytics, Machine Learning and Web Development
 * 👀 I’m looking to explore interesting codebases, collaborate on open source projects and learn a lot